Solar power for trains dawns in rainy Belgium

 "There are good wine years and there are good solar years," he said.

-Infrabel said it was considering a project fueled by wind power at another location in Belgium.
+Infrabel said it was considering a project fuelled by wind power at another location in Belgium.

 Passengers on a train entering the solar tunnel, which was inaugurated in June, reacted positively.